erfianugrah/video-resizer/docs/caching/kv-implementation.md

 - Purge all videos from a specific source with `video-<source>`
 - Purge all mobile derivatives with `video-derivative-mobile`
 - Purge all WebM videos with `video-format-webm`
+- Purge a specific video's mobile derivative with `video-<source>-derivative-mobile`

 ## Bypass Mechanisms